rcarlyle/StepperSim/README.md

 # StepperSim
 Ryan Carlyle

-This is an Excel spreadsheet model of an open-loop stepper motor and stepper driver system.
+This is an Excel spreadsheet model of an open-loop stepper motor driver system.
 It is intended to facilitate drivetrain design for light CNC machinery such as 3D printers.

 ## How to use:
-1. Select the appropriate spreadsheet for your stepper driver chip.
+1. Download the appropriate spreadsheet for your stepper driver chip, and open in a recent version of Excel.
-2. Input the highlighted parameters for your motor, power supply, driver chip, and drivetrain.
+2. Follow the in-file instructions to input the highlighted parameters for your motor, power supply, driver chip, and drivetrain.
 3. Look at the output charts and interpret what you see.
 Hint: you want the coil current to closely track the target current.

 Unfortunately, each driver chip has its own special control logic and features, so each spreadsheet is highly customized for a particular driver chip.
 Additional drivers may be added over time.
 Currently supported drivers:
-- Allegro A4988
+- Allegro A4988 / A4982 -- StepStick, BotStep

+Future driver goals:
+- TI DRV8825 -- SureStepr
+- TI DRV8846
+- ??
+THB6128 -- Silencioso, RAPS128
+- Trinamic TMC2100 -- SilentStepStick

 ## Basic model methodology:
 3. Calculate the instantaneous state parameters (such as microstep target and back-emf voltage)